Inner Lens

 The Inner Lens Approach

 Inner Lens is guided by five interconnected pillars that support photography as a reflective and creative practice.
-Together, they form the foundation of the methodology and shape the way programmes and experiences are facilitated.

-At the heart of the approach is a simple rhythm:
+At its core is a simple rhythm:

 Notice → Create → Reflect